 Being able to read sheet music is a great skill that every guitar player should at least try to acquire.
 Reading on the guitar can be pretty difficult for some players.
 Many guitar players start trying to learn how to read sheet music only to get frustrated and quit.
-In this lesson we’ll take a look at the common elements you’ll come across when reading sheet music.
-I’ll also go into some more detail about the most important ones.
-Hopefully after this lesson, you’ll have a basic understanding of how to read sheet music on the guitar.
-Try this guide if you want to learn how to read guitar tabs.
+In this guitar theory lesson, we'll take a look at the common elements you'll come across when reading sheet music.
+I'll also go into some more detail about the most important ones.
+Hopefully after this lesson, you'll have a basic understanding of how to read sheet music on the guitar.
+Try this lesson if you want to learn how to read guitar tabs.

 The Staff: The lines and spaces that hold the notes.